 There is wifi throughout and an iPad that is located in the kitchen/living area for people to use to catch up on news, look at maps or research things online.

 You still get all of the same access to amenities such as the videos, Rome Recommendation Guide, and the café in the morning.

 The rooms are brightly decorated again providing a really cheery atmosphere.
-However since this is more like a private apartment the amount of socializing is less typically.
+However, since this is more like a private apartment the amount of socializing is less typical.

-The design is very minimalistic and I love how they have furnished the rooms in cleverly designed furniture.
+The design is very minimalistic and I love how they have furnished the rooms with cleverly designed furniture.

 €60 to €100 – varies during holidays

 Would I recommend it?